pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 Most of the settings are, I think, self explanatory and you can see the settings used for the demo in the above screenshot.
-However, it's important to note that the values you use in the \"Filter field\" column **MUST** map to a managed property that has been marked as Refinable.
+However, it's important to note that the values you use in the "Filter field" column **MUST** map to a managed property that has been marked as Refinable.
 In our case, we've already gone into our search schema and mapped the columns we wanted to filter by to the provided Refinable managed properties.